Lattie F. Coor, Ph.D.

 Sybil Francis, Ph.D.

-Dr. Sybil Francis is Executive Director of the Center for the Future of Arizona and was part of its founding team.
-The center is helping to shape and define Arizona’s future through an action-oriented agenda focused on issues and topics critical to the state, with a special focus on education, the economy, and the environment.
-Dr. Francis is engaged in all aspects of the center’s agenda, from conceptualization through implementation, and also leads the Move on When Ready Initiative, a bold new design for high school to prepare students to be successful in college and careers.
-She is also deeply embedded in the Arizona State University Community and serves as a Senior Advisor to the ASU Foundation.
+Dr. Sybil Francis was part of the founding team of the Center for the Future of Arizona in 2002 and is the executive director.
+She is engaged in all aspects of the center’s agenda, from conceptualization through implementation.
+Under her direction the center launched the Move On When Ready initiative, a bold new design for high school to prepare students for success in college and careers and she continues to advance innovative approaches to improving educational outcomes for Arizona students.
+She is also deeply embedded in the Arizona State University Community and serves as the Director for Strategic Advancement for the ASU Foundation.

 Marjorie Kaplan, Ph.D.

 Dr. Marjorie Kaplan joined the Center for the Future of Arizona in 2008, following an exemplary career in K-12 public education.
 Her responsibilities include developing and managing the Beat the Odds Institute programs, operations and community relationships.
 Previously, she was superintendent of Shawnee Mission School District in metropolitan Kansas City and superintendent of the Paradise Valley School District.

 Dr. Kaplan was named one of the top 100 educators in the United States by Executive Educator magazine and is a recipient of the Arizona Superintendent of the Year award and the Outstanding Arizona Superintendent Award.
 Throughout her 16-year tenure as its superintendent, Kansasís Shawnee Mission School District was ranked among the top four percent of school districts nationally by Expansion Management magazine.